How to Choose Educational Apps That Actually Teach

 - Adaptive difficulty: Questions automatically adjust to your child's level

-- Short sessions: A typical quiz session is 5-10 minutes — designed to fit within healthy screen time limits
+- Short sessions: A typical quiz is 5-10 minutes — designed to fit within healthy screen time limits

 - Session boundaries: Each quiz has a clear beginning, middle, and end with a summary screen